-Real-world evidence (RWE) confirmedthe favourable benefit–risk profile of NOACs versus warfarin46,47 or phenprocoumon48,49 in patients with AF and renal impairment in routine clinical practice.
+Real-world evidence (RWE) supports the favourable benefit–risk profile of NOACs versus warfarin46,47 or phenprocoumon48,49 in patients with AF and renal impairment seen in phase III trials.
 There is only limited evidence for the use of NOACs in patients with AF and advanced chronic kidney disease (CKD) or end-stage renal disease.
-Patients with an estimated glomerular filtration rate (eGFR) <25–30 mL/min were excluded from all randomized trials comparing NOACs with warfarin29-32 and RWE studies have reported conflicting safety results.50-55 Currently, the Food and Drug Administration provides guidance for the use of apixaban and rivaroxaban, but not dabigatran or edoxaban, in patients with end-stage renal disease on dialysis, which are based on pharmacokinetic studies and limited real-world data.56-59 Results of the randomized trial RENAL-AF, which was stopped early due to loss of funding, were recently presented at the American Heart Association congress 2019.60 After 1-year follow-up, apixaban 5 mg twice daily (bid) was associated with similar rates of bleeding and stroke as warfarin among patients with end-stage renal disease on dialysis.60 The randomized trials AXADIA and SAFE-HD, that are currently ongoing, will provide more clarity on the treatment effect of NOACs versus VKAs in patients with severe renal disease.61,62
+Patients with an estimated glomerular filtration rate (eGFR) <25–30 mL/min were excluded from all randomized trials comparing NOACs with warfarin29-32 and RWE studies have reported conflicting safety results.50-55 Currently, the Food and Drug Administration provides guidance for the use of apixaban and rivaroxaban, but not dabigatran or edoxaban, in patients with end-stage renal disease on dialysis, which are based on pharmacokinetic studies and limited real-world data.56-59 Results of the randomized trial RENAL-AF, which was stopped early due to loss of funding, were recently presented at the American Heart Association congress 2019.60 After 1-year follow-up, apixaban 5 mg twice daily (bid) was associated with similar rates of bleeding and stroke as warfarin among patients with end-stage renal disease on dialysis.60 The randomized trials AXADIA and SAFE-HD, that are ongoing, will provide more clarity on the treatment effect of NOACs versus VKAs in patients with severe renal disease.61,62

-Renal function decline is commonly observed in patients with AF treated with oral anticoagulants41 and has been either linked to anticoagulant-related nephropathy (ARN).63-65 .65 63,66 ARN is a form of acute kidney injury (AKI) caused by excessive anticoagulation.63,64 Repeated episodes of AKI may accelerate CKD progression.67 ARN has originally been described in patients who received overdoses of warfarin, but it has also been reported occasionally in patients treated with NOACs.63,64,68 Three potential underlying molecular mechanisms have been suggested for ARN, including thrombin depletion, reductions in activated protein C and inhibition of factor VII .63,69,70 .63,71,72 In contrast, NOACs, apart from the direct thrombin inhibitor dabigatran, do not seem to have a direct effect on any of these pathways.
+Renal function decline is commonly observed in patients with AF treated with oral anticoagulants41 and has been either linked to vascular calcification or anticoagulant-related nephropathy (ARN).63-65 Anticoagulant-associated worsening of renal function may be caused by renovascular calcification.65 Evidence suggests that vascular calcification is linked to VKAs but not NOACs (Fig. 2A).63,66 ARN is a form of acute kidney injury (AKI) caused by excessive anticoagulation.63,64 Repeated episodes of AKI may accelerate CKD progression.67 ARN has originally been described in patients who received overdoses of warfarin, but it has also been reported occasionally in patients treated with NOACs.63,64,68 Potential underlying molecular mechanisms have been suggested for the roles of warfarin or dabigatran in ARN, including thrombin depletion, reductions in activated protein C and inhibition of factor VII (Fig. 2B).63,69,70 Although there is growing evidence that ARN is a potentially serious complication of anticoagulation, the mechanisms are still poorly understood and the true incidence of NOAC-related nephropathy is yet to be determined in clinical studies.63,71,72

-Anticoagulant-associated worsening of renal function may also be caused by renovascular calcification.
-Evidence suggests that this calcification effect seems to be only linked to VKAs but not NOACs.
-Worsening renal function has been associated with an increased risk of thromboembolic events and bleeding, highlighting the need to minimize renal function decline in patients with AF treated with oral anticoagulants.